jomisica/lxd-kube/README.md

 It does not need to be a true domain however, when resolving the domain to IP it must point to the IP of the container of this master plane.
 However, it can be a real domain and be used on the internet.

+##### The K8S_CLUSTER_NAME column

+Since we can have more than one cluster, we have to give each Kubernetes cluster different names.
+Let's imagine that we have the main production cluster, another for application development and another for testing applications or configuration updates that may or may not go wrong, etc.

+This column describes the name of the Kubernetes cluster.

 #### Run the script
 The cluster-config-data.csv file defines how many projects will be created and their properties.
 In the cluster-config-data.csv file there are three projects for LXD, in each project a master plane and two workers are created.